techy-savant/techy-savant/README.md

 	About me :
 </h2>

-- 💻 I am a `Frontend Software Engineer`
+- 💻 I am a Fullstack Software Engineer`
 - 🔧 I am an OpenSource Builder.
 When not working on my 9-5.
-I build OpenSource SaaS products with latest technologies.
+I build OpenSource SaaS products for fun.
 - 👨🏽‍💻 All of my main projects are live at [techysavant.site](https://techysavant.site)
 - 📫 How to reach me **ogbanufavour@gmail.com**